boat1603/TheMoon-AI-Robotics-Hackathon-2022-/README.md

 # Method 3 (U-Net)
 We extend our work futrher using U-Net and scope down the experiment to 4 revisit interval.
-From given crop shapefile, we rasterize into GeoTiff format.
+From given crop shapefile, we rasterize into GeoTIFF format.
 The code was provided in
     "00-Rasterize shapefile using OSGeo for U-Net.ipynb"